How to Build a Fintech Product: Step-by-Step Guide

 Recently, the Consumer Financial Protection Bureau launched a US consumer network for fintech.
 This network will promote regulatory certainty for financial innovators and help companies stay tuned for changes in the fintech space.

-Here are the things that every fintech business should know about GDPR:
+Here are some things that every fintech business should know about GDPR:

-• GDPR may affect your business even if you don’t have physical operations in the EU
+• GDPR may affect your business even if you don’t run physical operations in the EU

 • You should only work with personal data for a specific purpose

-• You customers have the right to data portability (i.e., the opportunity to switch service providers and get back their personal data)
+• Your customers have the right to data portability (i.e., the opportunity to switch service providers and return their personal data)

 • You must notify EU authorities about breaches within 72 hours